Vyral/will-cook/_posts/2024-10-10-pros-and-cons-of-living-in-a-homeowners-association.md

 ---
 layout: post
-title: Pros and Cons of Living in a Homeowners Association
+title: What are the Pros and Cons of Living in a Homeowners Association?
 date: 2024-10-10 07:00:00
 tags:
 excerpt: >-
-  Living in an HOA comes with plenty of pros, like higher property values, but also cons, like more restrictions on your freedom.
+  Living in an HOA has many advantages, like higher property values, but there are downsides, such as strict rules.
 enclosure:
 pullquote:
 enclosure_type: video/mp4